PantheonPlusSH0ES/PantheonPlusSH0ES.github.io/README.md

 * Without using Jekyll, Ruby or Gem, leverage the various files that allow you to use markdown directly within github pages.
 * Pages should largely look the same when rendered from the GitHub repo page and from the git
-* Leverage the default Jekyll Primer CSS without the using the full theme.
+* Leverage the default [Jekyll Primer](https://github.com/pages-themes/primer) theme's CSS without the using the full theme.
 * Support internal anchor link tags

 ## Using This